Hord (HORD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hord Historical Price

-According to the latest data gathered on Hord live price page, the current price of Hord is 0.00200768USD.
-The circulating supply of Hord(HORD) is 253.42M HORD , giving it a market capitalization of $508.79K.
+According to the latest data gathered on Hord live price page, the current price of Hord is 0.00200534USD.
+The circulating supply of Hord(HORD) is 253.42M HORD , giving it a market capitalization of $508.20K.

 The Hord Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HORD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.